python/mypy/docs/source/kinds_of_types.rst

        based_on: str

 Now ``Movie`` has required keys ``name`` and ``year``, while ``based_on`` can be left out when constructing an object.
+A TypedDict with a mix of required and non-required keys, such as ``Movie`` above, will only be compatible with another TypedDict if all required keys in the other TypedDict are required keys in the first TypedDict, and all non-required keys of the other TypedDict are also non-required keys in the first TypedDict.